-Windows95/98/Me/NT/2000/XP and Vista: DragSim5 is a 32-bit program designed for Windows95 through WindowsXP and Vista.
-DragSim5 is also compatible with WindowsNT (we recommend that if you use WindowsNT, use version 4.0 with service pack 6 or later).
+Windows95/98/Me/NT/2000/XP: The DragSim is a full 32-bit program designed for Windows95 through WindowsXP (all versions).
+The DragSim is also compatible with WindowsNT (we recommend that if you use WindowsNT, use version 4.0 with service pack 6 or later).
 If you use an early version of Windows95, make sure to install the latest service packs for both Windows and for Internet Explorer (use the Windows Update feature available in the Start Menu or visit www.microsoft.com to locate updates and service packs for your operating system).

-Video Graphics Card And Monitor: An 800 x 600 resolution monitor/video card are required to use DragSim5.
-Systems with 1024 x 768 resolution or higher provide more screen "real estate," and this additional display space is very helpful in component selection and power-curve analysis.
+Video Graphics Card And Monitor: Virtually any Windows compatible monitor and video display of at least 800 x 600 resolution is required.
+1024 x 768 resolution or higher is recommended.
+This additional display resoluation is very helpful in component selection and power-curve analysis.

-Note 1: See FAQ on page 94 for help in changing the screen resolution of your system and monitor.
+Note1: See FAQ on page 94 for help in changing the screen resolution of your system and monitor.

-System Processor: DragSim5 is extremely calculation-intensive.
-Over 50 million mathematical operations are performed for each complete power-curve simulation.
+System Processor: The DragSim is extremely calculation-intensive.
+Over 50 million mathematical operations are performed for each complete race simulation.
 While the program has been written in fast C++ and hand-tuned assembler to optimize speed, a faster processor will improve data analysis capabilities.
-Furthermore, DragSim5 incorporates powerful Iterative Testing that can perform an analysis of hundreds or thousands of dyno tests.
+Furthermore, the DragSim incorporates powerful Iterative Testing that can perform an analysis of hundreds or thousands of drag tests.
 To reduce calculation times and extend the modeling capabilities of the program, use the fastest processor possible.